Neogoma/stardust-SDK-doc/my_objects.md

 - Click on "Create object"

 # Interactive objects
-Since we no longer support bundles you have to rely on using metadata to enable interactivity with objects.
-The scripts and interactivity will be local to your build so you have to apply this logic when the object is instantiated on the scene.
+Since we no longer support bundles, you have to rely on using metadata to enable interactivity with objects.
+The scripts and interactivity will be local to your build, so you have to apply this logic when the object is instantiated on the scene.
 Check out [this tutorial](https://youtu.be/ez_dbPhejZs) on how to use objects metadata in your favour.